growmedevelopment/Dev-documentations/Documentation.md

 ⚠️ Note: Use this script no more than once per week to avoid hitting API rate limits.
 ---

+### ✅ Timezone Enforcer for Remote Servers
+**Script:** `set_time_zone`
+This script ensures all remote servers use the correct timezone (`America/Edmonton`) and are time-synced via NTP.
+When run, it connects over SSH to each server, checks the current timezone, and only updates it if necessary.
+It also enables NTP time synchronization to prevent drift.
+Designed to be used with `deploy_to_servers.sh`, this automation scales across dozens or hundreds of servers and ensures consistent time-based behavior for backups, cron jobs, and logs.
+---

 ## 🚀 Quick Start